 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

-- Education: Bachelor's degree in a work-related discipline/field from an accredited college or university.
+- Education: Bachelor's degree in business administration, healthcare administration, public health, nursing, public administration, finance, mechanical/electrical/industrial/operations/ or civil engineering from an accredited college or university.

 Knowledge and Skills

 These are the observable and measurable knowledge and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.